- Biological Inventions

 - CIPLA filed a post-grant opposition to Boehringer’s patent, claiming the drug was ‘obvious’, and the crystalline tiotropium bromide monohydrate did not demonstrate any significant change in ‘therapeutic efficacy’.

-- Indian Patent office issued an order on March 2015 to revoke the Boehringer’s patent (IN 254813) covering crystalline tiotropium bromide monohydrate.
+- Indian Patent office issued an order in March 2015 to revoke the Boehringer’s patent (IN 254813) covering the crystalline tiotropium bromide monohydrate.

 This is considered as a landmark case as the patent was revoked after it was granted, with much scrutiny and examination, and after the pre-grant opposition had been dismissed a few years back.

 Tiotropium bromide, being a pre-1995 molecule, was not patented in India as the Indian patent law did not provide patent protection for “products” till 1995.
-However, Boehringer filed a patent application for the crystalline tiotropium bromide monohydrate on the grounds that the monohydrate form is stable under rigorous manufacturing condition and post manufacture, and this specific form exhibits stable particle size distribution make it effective as an inhalable drug.
+However, Boehringer filed a patent application for the crystalline tiotropium bromide monohydrate on the grounds that the monohydrate form is stable under rigorous manufacturing conditions and post-manufacture, and this specific form exhibits stable particle size distribution make it effective as an inhalable drug.

 In its decision, the Patent office ordered,

 “The physical stability of the compound during formulation cannot be considered as a sole factor for improvement of therapeutic efficacy of the drug under as required under section 3 (d) of the Indian Patent Act, adding the compound is “a product of mere trial and error” and does not “involve any inventive skill”.